torutakenaga/torutakenaga.github.io/projects.md

 ## Structure

-* Antigen stability in influenza HA proteins
+* Antigen stability in influenza
-* Crosslinking analysis of trimeric proteins
+* Protein crosslinking analysis
-* Pipeline development with Python and Jupyter

 ## Movement

-* Tango solo routines and bandoneon coordination
+* Tango and bandoneon practice
-* Kendo drills and strategy logging
+* Kendo training log
-* Biomechanical study in movement

 ## Finance

-* Alpaca-based algorithmic trading
+* Algorithmic trading with Alpaca
-* Statistical signal models in finance
+* Statistical models for signals
-* Trade logging and hypothesis refinement

 ---

 > *These are small efforts — shaped little by little.*